DamienIrving/2021-03-02-ams/index.md

 <p>
   In order to avoid delays at the beginning of the workshop, we also ask that everyone follows the optional python package installation instructions at that page.
-  You should select the "default" instructions for your operating system unless you already have experience using conda environments.
 </p>

 <p>